 Results: Results of the Exit Interview questions dealing with the core knowledge goal are shown in Table 1.
 Results are for both positively and negatively framed items, but for ease of exposition, only the positively framed version of the item is shown.
-As can be seen, well over 75% of the graduating seniors agreed that the undergraduate program in Psychological Science did a good job (rating of 4 or 5) in providing them with content knowledge of Psychological Science.
+As can be seen, a majority of graduating seniors agreed that the undergraduate program in Psychological Science did a good job (rating of 4 or 5) in providing them with content knowledge of Psychological Science.

-Item Percent of Students Providing Rating of 4 or 5 Mean (SD) prepared me to describe key concepts, principles, and overarching themes in psychology 98.18 4.62 (0.68)

-provided me with a working knowledge of psychology's key content domains 94.55 4.58 (0.71) provided me with an understanding of applications of psychology 98.18 4.71 (0.57)
+Item Percent of Students Providing Rating of 4 or 5 Mean (SD) prepared me to describe key concepts, principles, and overarching themes in psychology 93.75 4.42 (0.77) provided me with a working knowledge of psychology's key content domains 85.94 4.22 (0.98) provided me with an understanding of applications of psychology 95.31 4.36 (0.8)